redis/docs/content/develop/connect/clients/client-side-caching.md

 with the updated data.

-{{< note >}}If any connection from a client gets disconnected (including one from a connection pool) then the client will flush all keys from the client-side cache.
+{{< note >}}If any connection from a client gets disconnected (including one from a connection pool), then the client will flush all keys from the client-side cache.
 Caching then resumes for subsequent reads from the connections that are still active.
 {{< /note >}}